 Most have the choice of one king bed or two full-size beds.

 All guestrooms, except for some resort view king rooms, include an attached, furnished, private patio or balcony.
-Each room includes an executive desk, a plush armchair with ottoman, a stone-top vanity, and a soaking tub with a separate shower.
+Each room includes an executive desk, a plush armchair with an ottoman, a stone-top vanity, and a soaking tub with a separate shower.
 There isn’t a soaking tub in the resort view and some bay view rooms, however.